sariambarwatii/Projek/Spotify History Report/Readme.md

 # **Objectives**
 - To explore and understand personal music listening behavior
 - To apply data cleaning, transformation, and visualization techniques
-- To experiment with enriching raw data using APIsu
+- To experiment with enriching raw data using API

 # **Dashboard Structures**
   1. How do you listen to music overall?